hithmast/mdelh/README.md

 - The script logs errors encountered during API queries or result processing using Python’s logging module.
 - If a critical error occurs, the script stops processing further items and logs the issue.
+- The user is prompted to decide whether to continue processing or exit when an error occurs or when the script is interrupted.

 ## Rate Limits